e-conomic/studylab-sessions/README.md

 ### Notes for demo and workshop:

 * Presentation of us, our background, where we work, why we are here.
 * Overview of the session
     * Why Git?
 Why not email/Dropbox/googledocs.
-(Made for the Linux kernel project)
-    * How does Git solve it.
+    * How does Git solve it?
     * Highlevel view of Git across multiple machines.
     * Git in a bigger setup - many devs, production machines, tests
     * GitHub

 * Demo
+We will demo git using GitHub and two developer machines.
+One developer machine on the mac, and another on Windows running in a VM.
-    * Create repository on Github
+    * Creating a repository on Github
-    * The terminal - navigate the file system
+    * The terminal - navigating the file system
-    * Git from GUIs can be done, but command line often easier to understand, and most people do this
+    * Git from GUIs vs the command line
-    * Clone repository
+    * Cloning a repository
-    * Add file, commit push to github
+    * Adding files and pushing them to GitHub
+        * `status`, `add`, `commit`, `push`
-    * Get the file on another computer.
+    * Getting the file on another computer
-    * Make code change to the file (e.g. class with two methods)
+    * Adding code changes (e.g. class with two methods)
-    * Status add commit push
+        * Git is for plain text - it is not your Dropbox replacement
-    * Other computer does not have those changes - show this on some diagram
+    * Other computer does not have those changes yet, GitHub does
-    *   Show this on other computer?
-Ie in virtual machine?
-Git bash for Windows..
     * Make change on Windows, push
     * Make change on OSX push -> fail -> pull -> push
-    * Make OSX conflicting change push
+    * Make conflicting change and push it
-    * Make Windows conflicting change pull - resolve merge conflict
+    * Make Windows conflicting change pull - resolve merge conflict and push

 ### Workshop
 * 2x2 reproduce what was done in the demo